abeverley/wihlo/README.md

 Wihlo
 =====

 Wihlo was created out of my frustration with the lack of a simple, good quality Linux weather station application for the Davis Vantage Pro2.
-At the moment it is still very much a work in progress, and as such is not ready for general use.
-Please keep checking back here for updates, or if you want further information please email andy@andybev.com
+At the moment Wihlo is still very much a work in progress, and as such is not ready for general use.
+Please keep checking back here for updates, or if you want further information please email andy@andybev.com.
+In the meantime, you might be able to see a preview at http://prudhoe.wihlo.org

 Features
 --------